truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/Disks/ReplacingDisks.md

 {{< toc >}}

 Hard drives and solid-state drives (SSDs) have a finite lifetime and can fail unexpectedly.
-When a disk fails in a Stripe (RAID0) pool, you must to recreate the entire pool and restore all data backups.
+When a disk fails in a Stripe (RAID0) pool, you must recreate the entire pool and restore all data backups.
 We always recommend creating non-stripe storage pools that have disk redundancy.

 To prevent further redundancy loss or eventual data loss, always replace a failed disk as soon as possible!